If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Unsplash

 When overwhelm takes over, it can sap the joy out of your favourite pastimes.
 If you find that hobbies or activities that once brought you pleasure now feel like chores, it might be because you’re too stressed to fully engage with them.
-This loss of enjoyment can further contribute to feelings of helplessness and frustration.
+Not being able to enjoy anything anymore can further contribute to feelings of helplessness and frustration.

 11. You often feel like you’re failing at everything.